 Qualifying letting periods

-- From 6 April 2012 the FHL property must be available for letting to the public for at least 210 days per year (previously 140 days) AND be actually let for 105 days per year (previously 70 days).
+- The FHL property must be available for commercial holiday letting to the public for at least 210 days per year AND be actually let as holiday accommodation for 105 days per year.

 Location of property